 White Lotus is a good option if you are looking for an organic duvet cover that is versatile for all seasons.
 My duvet cover is from this company, and I have been pleased with it!
 I have found that it keeps me cool during the summer and then warm in the winter.
 I also get comfort in the fact that it is of good caliber and made with organic ingredients.

-Tip#7- Stop using electronics before 5 pm, turn off WIFI and consider the purchase of a QI device
+Tip#7- Stop using electronics before 5 pm, turn off WIFI and consider purchasing products from EMF solutions

 This tip has to do with all things electronic and EMF-related.
 If you want to learn how to stay asleep and not wake up, you need to set limits on your electronics.
 Setting boundaries means stop using electronics by 5 pm and also consider turning off your WIFI at night.
 It turns out that the flicker rate from using the electronics will affect your ability to make melatonin production at night.
 Also, if you turn off your WIFI, you will get a lot less EMF production in your house.